-With some practice, you could breastfeed hands-free.
-This will also depend on the type of carrier you are using and your baby's size.
-Bigger babies and some carriers require that you support your baby with at least one hand to keep them positioned right and latched on correctly.
-This is also true for a baby who does not yet have good head control.
+With some practice, you could breastfeed hands-free; this will also depend on the type of carrier you are using and your baby's size.
+Bigger babies and some carriers require that you support your baby with at least one hand to keep them positioned right and latched on correctly; this is also true for a baby who does not yet have good head control.

 There is one downside to breastfeeding and babywearing.
 Some babies may clamp down when they nurse while you move around.
 This is a reflex, but nonetheless painful for the mother.
-If this is the case with you, simply take your baby out of the carrier for feeds and put them back in afterwards.
+If this is the case with you, simply take your baby out of the carrier for feeds and put them back in afterward.

-Depending on the type of carrier, you could either breastfeed while holding your baby in the cradle position or in an upright position.
+Depending on the type of carrier, you could either breastfeed while holding your baby in the cradle position or an upright position.

 Wearing the right type of clothes will help make it easier.
 If you don't have nursing clothes, just wear a button shirt and tank top, or any other combination, so that you can keep your tummy covered.
 Having to pull your entire shirt up underneath the carrier is very impractical.
-Another alternative is to wear a tank top, put on the carrier and then put on a button shirt and/or jacket/cardigan over the carrier.
+Another alternative is to wear a tank top, put on the carrier and then put on a button shirt and jacket/cardigan over the carrier.